pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-When the green flag is clicked, the ball should go to the very centre of the screen.
+When the green flag is clicked, the ball should go to the very centre of the court.

 {{< learner-task >}}

-Add a “when green flag clicked” script to your `Ball` sprite, with code to move it to the centre of the screen.
+Add a “when green flag clicked” script to your `Ball` sprite, with code to move it to the centre of the court.

 {{< learner-task-help >}}

-The centre of the screen is at coordinates `(0, 0)`.
+The centre of the court is at coordinates `(0, 0)`.
 You can check this with the “Show coordinates” tool.

 {{< learner-task-help >}}